kootenpv/yagmail/README.md

 # yagmail -- Yet Another GMAIL client

-The goal here is to make it as simple and painless as possible to send an email.
+The goal here is to make it as simple and painless as possible to send emails.

 In the end, your code will look something like this: